Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Experiments and Results

 \subsection{Experiment setting}

-\textbf{Implementation details.} The tanh function is used to normalize height outputs to $[-1,1]$.
+\textbf{Implementation details.} The Tanh function normalizes height outputs to $[-1,1]$.
 The elevation scale of training set $[-27.29,87.26]$ covering 99.5\% of pixels is used for denormalization.
-We set class weights of 0.05, 0.95 and 0.95 to the background, demolished, and newly-built areas for weighted cross-entropy loss.
-All the models are pre-trained in LEVIR-CD \cite{chen2020spatial} and then trained for 300 epochs with equivalent batch size 8.
+We set class weights of 0.05, 0.95{,} and 0.95 to the background, demolished, and newly-built areas for weighted cross-entropy loss.
+All the models are pre-trained in LEVIR-CD \cite{chen2020spatial} and then trained for 300 epochs with equivalent batch size of 8.
 At ease of multi-scale downsampling, the original tile size of 1000$\times$1000 is adjusted to 1024$\times$1024 during training.
 More details can be found here\footnote{https://github.com/qaz670756/MMCD}.